sleeyax/aternos-discord-bot/README.md

 </details>

-### Deployment methods
+### Builds
-At the moment 3 different kind of deployments are supported: CLI binary, docker & kubernetes.
-Each of them have instructions below.
+There's several way to get this bot up and running in production.

 #### CLI binary
-Download the binary from [releases](https://github.com/sleeyax/aternos-discord-bot/releases), set the required environment variables & run the bot.
+Download the binary from [releases](https://github.com/sleeyax/aternos-discord-bot/releases) or [compile it](#source), set the required environment variables & run the bot.

 Linux/MacOS:
 ```